reinhart1010/nix/docs/en/common/socat.md

 - Listen to a port, wait for an incoming connection and transfer data to STDIO:

 `socat - TCP-LISTEN:8080,fork`

+- Listen on a port using SSL and print to STDOUT:

+`socat OPENSSL-LISTEN:4433,reuseaddr,cert=./cert.pem,cafile=./ca.cert.pem,key=./key.pem,verify=0 STDOUT`

 - Create a connection to a host and port, transfer data in STDIO to connected host: